-Disclaimer: My techniques have worked for me and how you apply the techniques I provide for you depends on your motivation, your disciplinary skills, if you incorporate patience in your practice and have a set determination about what you want to achieve.
+Disclaimer: My techniques have worked for me and how you apply the techniques I provide for you, depends solely on your motivation, your disciplinary skills, if you incorporate patience in your practice and have a set determination about what you want to achieve.
 Change only happens to those individuals who allow themselves to overcome, let go and love.
 I would never advise you to do something that is beyond your limitations.
 If it’s painful, simply do not do it.
 If it’s psychologically painful, please remind yourself that you need to be compassionate towards yourself and maybe come back to the practice when you feel a little bit better.
+Take it step-by-step on YOUR own terms.
 You are your own teacher, always remember that.
-Please listen to your body, mind, and soul in regards to me sharing my techniques when applying them for yourself in your practice.
+Maybe this practice will assist you to remember to take it easy, or do more to help balance out your own life?
+So please listen to your body, mind, and soul in regards to me sharing my techniques when applying them for yourself in your practice.
 But bear in mind, results don’t happen overnight.
 One must work tirelessly towards the goal to achieve results.
 Take for example a bodybuilder, his strength and endurance didn’t come overnight.
 He worked for it daily, with time he builds himself up with leaner, stronger muscles.
-This is the same with the mind and meditation when we want to achieve a goal, we need to have a daily Sadhana (a spiritual practice with a goal in mind) that we can work towards.
-This daily ritual is the worship of your higher self where you can spend valuable time becoming your very best friend who listens with an intent to increase your own wellbeing.
+This is the same with the mind and meditation when we want to achieve a goal, we need to have a daily Sadhana (a spiritual practice with a goal in mind) that we can work towards with patience and daily practice.
+This daily ritual is the worship of your higher self where you can spend valuable time becoming your very best friend.
+Be the one who listens with an intent to increase your own wellbeing.
 If you are in need of professional help, contact your caregiver first before trying any of these techniques I provide further below.

 How to Understand Ourselves Better

-My intention with writing this is that I can help you overcome, I want to bring a message of hope so that you feel taken care of during this time in your life, whether it’s a breakup and you are dealing with heart-ache or if you are having chronic pain to more serious life-threatening disease, either way, I hope that I can light a spark inside you and show you a path that not necessarily will take away your physical or emotional pain, but if you work persistently towards an inner goal of healing and transformation the outcome will certainly give you a feeling of that even small changes in the way you think can have a huge impact, how you relate to your situation might have taken a different turn as you begin to relate and view things in a new light, you may feel at ease mentally or emotionally and also have better-coping skills to deal with what you are going through.
+My intention with writing this is that I can help you overcome, I want to bring a message of hope so that you feel taken care of during this time in your life, whether it’s a breakup and you are dealing with heart-ache or if you are having chronic pain to more serious life-threatening disease.
+Either way, I hope that I can light a spark inside you and show you a path that not necessarily will take away your physical or emotional pain, but if you work persistently towards an inner goal of healing and transformation the outcome will certainly give you a feeling, that even small changes in the way you think can have a positive impact.
+How you relate to your situation might have taken a different turn, as you begin to relate and view things in a new light, you may feel at ease mentally or emotionally and also have better coping skills to deal with what you are going through.

 Take this screensaver below and save it to your phone as a wallpaper, have this as a daily reminder that you are not defined as a victim or a disease.
 You are so much more, you are a beautiful human being worthy of love and light.
 Start now to take the first step, and I know its hard to even begin to take a leap.
-But its when we actually are fearful and take a chance we are brave.
+But its when we actually are fearful and take a chance at the same time, we cultivate braveness in our own hearts.

-I know that many people are living their lives out of fear, fear of not being heard, being alone, not listening to what your own inner child is saying, not good enough because our parents wanted a different course for us than the life we chose.
+I know that many people are living their lives out of fear, fear of not being heard, being alone, fear of not listening to what your own inner child is saying, fear of being not good enough because our parents wanted a different course for us than the life we chose.
 Afraid of letting go and the list goes on.
 Does all of this sound familiar to you?
 Have you asked yourself why your life is this way?
 If we truly want to be free, why can’t we just dance in the middle of the streets if we feel like it? say what we mean and stand up for what we believe?
 If we truly love our job, why does it matter what other people think of it?
 Doesn’t that imply that those people are unhappy with their life?
-We as humans have always thought that other peoples opinions are directed towards us.
-But when you think closely about it, really close, it doesn’t have anything to do with you as a person.
-We continue re-living our own past based on these false convictions which build up over time and this leads us to live not only in fear but a life that is in imprisonment.
+Since they criticize us the way they do?
+We as humans have always thought that other people’s opinions are directed towards us.
+But when you think closely about it, really close, their negative comments and criticism don’t have anything to do with you as a person.
+We continue re-living our own past based on these false convictions which build up over time and this leads us to live less, love less and not only in fear but a life that is in imprisonment.
 In life, there is absolutely no way to avoid suffering, but knowing this, that you can change and choose how you relate to the suffering that has the leading role in limiting your wellbeing, will be the very beginning of your own personal freedom.
-When we begin to believe in our own power to regain a new outlook and work our way through, both with our bodies in asana, and our mind in meditation we find a way that helps us to release the built-up tension that may have had years of accumulation so we can find an inner peace and trust the process of regaining a newfound love for ourselves.
+When we begin to believe in our own power to regain a new outlook and work our way through, within our own limits and permission, both with our bodies in asana (yogic physical postures), and our mind in meditation we find a way that helps us to release the built-up tension that may have had years of accumulation so we can find an inner peace and trust the process of regaining a newfound love for ourselves.

 The Power of Regaining a New Outlook is in Each of Us